About

 Engineering, systems thinking, and practical software design

 My background is in full-stack software engineering, with primary experience building applications in TypeScript, React, Next.js, Node.js, and SQL-backed systems.
-I'm especially interested in software that supports real-world operations, whether that means dashboards, internal tools, structured workflows, or public-facing systems.
+I'm especially interested in software that supports real-world operations, whether that means internal tools, structured workflows, product features, or public-facing systems.

-Across my work, I tend to gravitate toward projects that require both technical clarity and system design thinking: modeling relationships in data, structuring maintainable codebases, and building interfaces that make complicated processes easier to navigate.
+Across my work, I gravitate toward projects that require both technical clarity and product thinking: structuring maintainable codebases, designing workflows, and building interfaces that make complicated processes easier to navigate.

 Current Direction

-Software engineering, data systems, analytics workflows, and health technology.
+Software engineering, product-oriented systems, operational tools, and health technology.

 Core Strengths